Skip to main content

 After generation, verify:

-• Communication method in Requirements.md is controller I/O (or tool-end I/O if applicable)
+• Communication method in Requirements.md is controller I/O (if using tool-end I/O, switch to ToolDI/ToolDO and update port descriptions)

 • DO/DI port numbers match on-site wiring